department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 ### OBI Access Form

-Event Bus Consumers consuming a BIP-sourced event that is available on the Event Bus must follow the OBI Data Access Form process (aka the Corp DB Access Form).
+Event Bus Consumers consuming a BIP-sourced event that is available on the Event Bus must follow the OBI Data Access Form process (aka the Corp DB Application Access Form).

 **Who needs to submit an approval request?**